Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 - Question #1: Does the addition of the OGC API Features implementation provide any benefit for collaboration in your industry?
 - Question #2: Is it feasible to add an OGC implementation to the supported standards?
 This question must be approached from multiple perspectives (economical, social, organizational, cultural, etc)
 - Question #3 (if applicable): Why is it not feasible?

-The response from IHW was as follows:
-> The addition of the new OGC API standards can deliver a lot of value for the water sector.
-It allows GIS software to connect to datasources in water sector.
-This will vastly open up the industry to all sorts of innovation.
-This innovation can come from the functionality of existing GIS software as well as new software that is OGC compliant.
-Also, the addition of an OGC API implementation can suppress or prevent vendor lock-in positions.
->
-> In order for this to work though, the OGC API Features is not sufficient.
-An OGC API standard for timeseries is also required, given that the data is about time based measurements.
->
-> Economically, an implementation must be done in a way that minimal investment is required.
-There are initiatives that allow us to expose the DD-API easily using very little investment in software.
-IHW uses a FAIR connector for connectivity with and between the industry.
-This allows to change only one system in order to enable the OGC API for the entire industry.
-This path, or a comparable one, must be taken, otherwise many software systems must be adapted, which is costly.
->
-> Socially and organizationally, it takes time to implement the OGC API specifications alongside the DD-API, given that many organizations have done extensive investments into the DD-API and may view the OGC API as a competitor instead of an addition.
->
-> Culturally, we would to stress that the governmental culture in the Netherlands is decentralized (or federated).
-Although IHW is the (legally) formal owner of the specifications, it cannot dictate changes to the participants in the industry.
-Compliance and cooperation must be achieved through extensive collaboration (so called 'polderen').
-As such, implementation must be done at a small scale and then be expanded.
-Use updates and development of new systems as opportunities to implement the OGC standard.

 ### Determining effort cost
 The total cost of adding an OGC API Features implementation consists of adding the API, the implementation cost, added with the cost of maintaining a larger codebase.
 We will take some industry standards to determine both the cost of implementation as well as the cost of maintenance.